xcore/sc_usb_device/app_bulk_example/doc_quickstart/quickstart.rst

 Import and Build the Application
 ++++++++++++++++++++++++++++++++

    #.
-Open xTimeComposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
+Open xTIMEcomposer and open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``USB Bulk Example`` item in the xSOFTip pane on the bottom left
-      of the window and drag it into the Project Explorer window in the xTimeComposer.
+      of the window and drag it into the Project Explorer window in the xTIMEcomposer.
       This will also cause the modules on which this application depends (in this case, module_usb_device, module_xud, module_usb) to be imported as well.
    #.
-Click on the ``app_example_bulk`` item in the Explorer pane then click on the
+Click on the ``app_bulk_example`` item in the Explorer pane then click on the
-      build icon (hammer) in xTimeComposer.
+      build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

-Note that the Developer Column in the xTimeComposer on the right hand side of your screen provides information on the xSOFTip components you are using.
+Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the module_xud component in the Project Explorer, and you will see its description together with API documentation.
 Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.

-For help in using xTimeComposer, try the xTimeComposer tutorial (See Help->Tutorials in xTIMEcomposer).
+For help in using xTIMEcomposer, try the xTIMEcomposer tutorial (See Help->Tutorials in xTIMEcomposer).

 Run the Application
 +++++++++++++++++++